marcus-hugo/pod-request-access-landing-page/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
+- JavaScript

 ### What I learned

-Many great takeaways with this project!
+- Many great takeaways with this project!
 How to navigate a Sketh file to find CSS styles.
 How to plan out HTML and CSS for 3 different layouts, had to rework the the solution a few times and really see the difference between using ```position:abosolute``` and ```position:relative```.
 It seems elements start moving around when set to ```position:absolute```, I guess being removed from the document flow?
 Learned a little bit of Markdown language too.

-How to validate a form with javaScript.
+- How to validate a form with javaScript.
 What stumped me the most was how to get the boolean value from the Regex to compare it to the email ```<input>```.
 What ended up working was passing in the ```emailValue``` instead of ```email``` into the Regex, which at this time I don't fully understand, I would think they both contain strings?
 Maybe different types?
 Also added a success message!

 ```js